Who we are

 - To provide you with legal services;

-- To comply with our legal responsibilities to the SRA, HMRC, the Court of Protection and any other relevant official bodies;
+- To comply with our legal and regulatory responsibilities to the SRA, HMRC, the Court of Protection and any other relevant official bodies;

 - To manage any queries or complaints you have about the services you receive;